Rene0rtiz/data_analysis_r/chocolate_sales/README.md

 ## 3.Prepare
 ### **3.1 Dataset used**
+Data was aggregated from chocolate retailers and online marketplaces.
+Only confirmed transactions were included to ensure accuracy.
+Revenue values reflect final prices after applying discounts, if any.

 ### **3.2 Information about our dataset**
+This dataset contains detailed records of chocolate sales, including product details, sales quantities, revenue, and customer segments.
+It is designed for sales forecasting, trend analysis, and business intelligence, helping businesses optimize pricing strategies, inventory management, and customer targeting.

 ### **3.3 Data organiztion and verifcation
+The dataset is stored in one tabular formatted .csv file.
+It is stored in log format and the dataset consists of the following information: Sales Person, Country, Product, Date, Amount and Boxes Shipped.
 ### **3.4 Data limitations**

 ## 4.Process